mglinski/whip/README.md

 #######################################################
         Woot woot!
 Total of 4 result(s) found!
-   You asked for 5 but we can only give you that!
+        You asked for 5 but that's all we got!
 #######################################################